plasne/openid-connect/implementation.md

 -   app:common:env:WEB_HOST_URL - This allows you to specify the fully qualified URL of the static web assets (ex. https://web.plasne.com).
 Using this setting in conjunction with SERVER_HOST_URL and CLIENT_HOST_URL will be able to set many of the default values.
 When unspecified and USE_INSECURE_DEFAULTS is true, this will default to http://localhost:5000.

--   app:auth:env:TENANT_ID - This is the tenant ID of the Azure AD directory that contains the CLIENT_ID.
-You must have a CLIENT_ID, but it could have already been set by using AUTH_TYPE=app, and if that is the case, it does not need to be in the App Configuration settings.
+-   app:auth:env:AZURE_TENANT_ID (also: TENANT_ID) - This is the tenant ID of the Azure AD directory that contains the AZURE_CLIENT_ID.
+You must have an AZURE_TENANT_ID, but it could have already been set by using AUTH_TYPE=app, and if that is the case, it does not need to be in the App Configuration settings.

--   app:auth:env:CLIENT_ID - This is the Client ID of the application that will be used to authenticate the user (step 5 from the Azure AD Application section above).
-You must have a CLIENT_ID, but it could have already been set by using AUTH_TYPE=app, and if that is the case, it does not need to be in the App Configuration settings.
+-   app:auth:env:AZURE_CLIENT_ID (also: CLIENT_ID) - This is the Client ID of the application that will be used to authenticate the user (step 5 from the Azure AD Application section above).
+You must have an AZURE_CLIENT_ID, but it could have already been set by using AUTH_TYPE=app, and if that is the case, it does not need to be in the App Configuration settings.

 ### Optional